-In practically every otter trawl design used to fish cod (Gadus morhua) in the Barents Sea, the distance between the doors is substantially greater than the distance between the lower wings of the trawl (from ~3 to \sim 7 times greater depending on the type of doors used and factors such as the fishing depth, trawling speed, etc.) (Engås and Godø, 1986; Jørgensen et al., 2006; Table 2).
-Thus, sweeps are thought to play a key role in the herding process, as they are responsible for keeping the fish in the trawl path from swimming away from it (Winger et al., 2010).
-The herding properties of the sweeps may be of particular importance when fishing with semi-pelagic doors, as the lack of contact between the doors and the seabed means that there is no sand cloud to contribute to the herding.
+\sim 7 times greater depending on the type of doors used and factors such as the fishing depth, trawling speed, etc.) (Engås and Godø, 1986; Jørgensen et al., 2006).
+Thus, sweeps are thought to play a key role in the herding process, as they are designed to keep target fish within the trawl path (Winger et al., 2010).
+The herding properties of the sweeps may be of particular importance when fishing with semi-pelagic doors, as the lack of contact between the doors and the seabed means that no sand cloud is created by the sweep section to contribute to the herding.
 The position of the target species in the water column with regard to the doors and sweeps also is a factor in herding efficiency.
 Bottom sweeps, for example, are known to be very effective for herding benthic species such as skates and flatfish (Ryer, 2008).
 Several researchers have documented how the herding ability of the sweeps varies depending of their length, their angle with respect to the towing direction, and the towing speed (e.g., Strange, 1984; Engås and Godø, 1989; Winger et al., 1999).
 For a given angle, a larger area is swept as the length of the sweeps increases.
 Increasing the angle with respect to the towing direction and increasing the towing speed also increase the area swept per unit of time.
-However, because the swimming ability or endurance of different fish species and different sizes of the same species can differ (Beamish, 1966; He, 1991; Videler, 1993; Winger, 1999), increasing the area swept does not necessarily increase the amount of fish herded into the catch zone of the trawl.
-Increasing the sweep angle and the towing speed can result in lowered efficiency because the herded fish fail to keep up the pace and fall back over the sweeps before they reaches the catch zone of the net.
+However, because the swimming ability or endurance of different fish species and different sizes of the same species can differ (Beamish, 1966; He, 1991; Videler, 1993; Winger et al., 1999), increasing the area swept does not necessarily increase the amount of fish herded into the catch zone of the trawl.
+Increasing the sweep angle and the towing speed can result in lowered efficiency because the herded fish fail to keep up the pace and fall back over the sweeps before they reach the catch zone of the net (the area between the lower wings of the trawl).